osalpekar/apartment-rental-system/README.md

-# Apartment Rental System
+# "Apartment Rental System"

-Application that allows apartment managers to track tenants.
-Built to test throttlebot system from Berkeley NetSys Lab.
+Heterogenous application consisting of several interdependent pipelines.
+Some services include: HAProxy, Elastic, Logstash, Kibana, mySQL, Postgres, Spark and more.
+Built to test ThrottleBot system from Berkeley NetSys Lab.

 # To Run